Bortuzzo, Blues blow past Sharks, even series

-Robert Bortuzzo’s jaw-dropping goal late in the second period held up as the winner, with the St. Louis Blues recovering after blowing a lead to beat the host San Jose Sharks 4-2 Monday night to even the Western Conference finals at one win apiece.

-Jordan Binnington made 24 saves for the Blues, who host Game 3 of the best-of-seven series Wednesday night.
+“It’s not really my game,” said Bortuzzo, 30.
+“Jaden (Schwartz, a Blues teammate) will remember, I told him if I do score a playoff goal, you’ll like the celebration.
+You never plan what you’re going to do, but it’s a rush of emotion.”

+Thanks to that emotion, and the victory that came with it, the Blues return home even in the series heading into Game 3 on Wednesday.

 With the score tied 2-2, Bortuzzo scored a surprising goal at 16:34 of the middle period.
-After bolting from his point position, the defensive defenseman took a return feed as he headed toward the goal and lifted a top-shelf backhander for his first tally in 31 career playoff games.
+After bolting from his point position, he took a return feed while heading toward the goal and lifted a top-shelf backhander for his first tally in 31 career playoff games — and just the 15th in 366 regular-season and playoff NHL contests.

-In the third period, Bortuzzo was visible in a more familiar manner, making a goal-saving block on a Kevin Labanc chance.
+Bortuzzo was visible in a more familiar manner in the third period making a goal-saving block on a Kevin Labanc chance, but his goal was certainly the talking point of the night.

+“I loved his celebration,” Schwartz said.
+“He’s got a lot of emotion.
+Right now, it’s a big time of the year, and the intensity’s high and everybody’s doing a good job of embracing that and having fun with it.”

-Oskar Sundqvist provided the much-needed insurance goal with 3:08 remaining in the third, chipping a backhander into the net to finish a rush up the ice.
+Jordan Binnington made 24 saves for the Blues, 11 of them in the third period while the Sharks pushed for the equalizer.
+San Jose’s hopes were dashed when Oskar Sundqvist provided the much-needed insurance goal with 3:08 remaining in the third.

 In all three postseason series this spring, the Sharks have won the opener but then lost the second game.

+“One thing about our group is they’re smart.
+Their self-analysis is very good,” DeBoer said.
+“They know when they played well.
+There’s games this year we played really well and lost, and tonight wasn’t one of them.
+We have to find another level.”

+Curiously, the Sharks had all the momentum before the game-winning goal, having erased a 2-0 deficit.

-After Jaden Schwartz put the visitors on the board first at 2:34 of the opening frame, ripping a glove-side wrist shot into the top corner, Vince Dunn doubled the St. Louis lead at 4:16 of the second period.
-Off a won faceoff, Dunn gained the puck just inside the blue line in the middle of the ice and sent a long wrist shot that made it through the traffic and beat screened Sharks goalie Martin Jones.
+After Schwartz put the visitors on the board first at 2:34 of the opening frame, ripping a glove-side wrist shot into the top corner, Vince Dunn doubled the St. Louis lead at 4:16 of the second period with a long wrist shot that beat screened Sharks goalie Martin Jones.

 However, Logan Couture quickly tallied twice for the Sharks to even the count.
 Just 39 seconds after Dunn’s goal, and with San Jose short-handed, Couture stole the puck at his own blue line to create his own breakaway and finished it by tucking home the puck.